 This is the 12th Wahine Classic and we’re excited to gather professional and amateur female surfers from all over the country (and globe) to participate in this fun, 2-day event.

-Every year for one weekend the boys take a back seat and the girls step up to “make some waves” at the Wrightsville Beach Wahine Classic.
+Every year for one weekend the boys take a back seat and the girls step up to “make some waves” at the Wahine Classic.

-The annual Wahine Classic, which returns to Wrightsville Beach August 11-13, 2017, is open to all experience levels of surfer girls from the newbies to amateurs, or professionals from all over the world.
-The Blockade Runner Beach Resort, a long-time supporter of the Wahine Classic, will again serve as the host hotel.
+The annual Wahine Classic will be held August 13-14, 2022, is open to all experience levels of surfer girls from the newbies to amateurs, or professionals from all over the world.

 While there are numerous surf contests for boys or both boys and girls, there are only a few surf competitions on the East Coast just for the ladies.
-The Wahine Classic at Wrightsville Beach has been recognized as one of the majors along with Jacksonville, Florida, Folly Beach, and Virginia Beach.
+The Wahine Classic has been recognized as one of the majors along with Jacksonville, Florida, Folly Beach, and Virginia Beach.